Comparison of Immersed Boundary Simulations of Heart Valve Hemodynamics against In Vitro 4D Flow MRI Data: Simulation methods

 \subsection{Construction of the vessel and scaffold}

 We constructed the model vessel for FSI simulations from data from the MRI scans (Figure \ref{vessel_valve}).
-The signal magnitude of 3D printed model material is distinct from the signal of the fluid in the scans, and we applied a thresholding operation to generate a three dimensional model of the printed vessel surface.
-This also ensured that the MRI and simulation coordinates were consistent in space.
+The signal magnitude of 3D printed model material is distinct from the signal of the fluid in the scans, and we applied a thresholding operation to generate a three-dimensional model of the printed vessel surface.
+Using the MRI data ensured that the MRI and simulation coordinates were consistent in space and there were no alignment or registration errors.
+While using the files that generated the 3D printed model would have offered more spatial fidelity, the potential error in flow fields due to any mis-registration would have likely been much more substantial.
 Using Meshmixer (San Rafael, CA), we smoothed the mesh to remove stair-step effects and removed artifacts from the valve scaffold.
-We then remeshed to the desired edge length of 0.25 mm and extruded the model 0.25 mm and 0.5 mm to create a three layer structure.
+We then remeshed to the desired edge length of 0.25 mm and extruded the model 0.25 mm and 0.5 mm to create a three-layer structure.
 As in the valve, this serves to eliminate the ``grid aligned artifact'' that can occur with pressure differences across thin membranes in the IB method \cite{kaiser2019modeling}.
 Flow extenders of length 1 cm were added to the vessel at the inlet and both outlets to ensure that the normal to the vessel was aligned with the normal of the fluid box at the inlets and outlets.
 In FSI simulations, the vessel was held in place using target points, stiff springs of zero rest length that connect the current position of each model node to its desired position (Section \ref{fsi}).
 Additional linear springs are placed on each edge in the triangulated model.
 These springs are not meant to model a particular material and only serve to keep the vessel rigid and stationary throughout the simulation.

 The valve leaflets are mounted to a scaffold, which we measured with a ruler and caliper as with the leaflets.
 The bottom of the scaffold has variable height with amplitude 0.2 cm, with the highest points aligned with the commissures, and we prescribed the bottom curve to take the functional form $0.2 \left( \frac{1}{2}(\cos(3\theta)+1 \right)$.
 The top of the scaffold has minimum height $h_{min} = 0.65$ cm and maximum height $h_{max} = $1.5 cm aligned with the commissures, measured with the valve resting on a table.
 We prescribed the top of the scaffold to take the form $h_{min} + h_{max} | \cos \left(\frac{3}{2} \theta \right) |^p$, where $p$ is a power to be determined.
 We measured the scaffold height at two additional locations, then estimated $p = 3.1$ with a least squares fit.
 From its minimum radius of 1 cm, the radius of leaflet attachment, we extended the scaffold 0.3 cm radially to form a subset of a cylinder.
 This thickness, slightly larger than the real scaffold thickness of 0.25 cm, ensured the scaffold overlapped with the vessel and prevented leaks between the vessel and scaffold.
 Finally, a small nub of thickness 0.15 cm and height 0.2 cm was placed inward radially at the commissure tip to model the bulging of the scaffold at that location.
 As with the vessel, the position was held nearly constant with target points and stiff linear springs connecting nodes, here placed with a cylindrical topology.
 We do not model the texture or irregularities of the real scaffold structure, but believe these measurements are accurate to approximately $\pm$1 mm throughout the model.